dazinator/Xamarin.Standard/src/README.md

       }

 ```

+You can also create a `startup` class in your platform (`Android`) project if you wals need to register platform specific services.
+Just derive from `Xamarin.Standard.Hosting.Android.AndroidStartup`.
+The `AndroidStartup` class is special becuase it has access to the current Android `Context` which is often needed when dealing with services on the Android platform.

 You can register pages / view models etc in the container so you can resolve them later.
 You will probably want to use a proper `mvvm` framework though (INavigationService etc) so you will probably need to integrate these services with an existing container.